Independence and matching numbers of some token graphs: Introduction

-From the model of $F_k(G)$ proposed in \cite{FFHH} it is clear that the $k$-token graphs can be considered as part of several models of swapping in the literature \cite{vanden,yama} that are part of reconfiguration problems (see e.g. \cite{caline,ratner}).
-For instance, the pebble motion (PM) problem of determining if an arrangement $A$ of $1< k < |G|$ distinct pebbles numbered $1,\ldots, k$ and placed on $k$ distinct vertices of $G$ can be transformed into another given arrangement $B$ by moving the pebbles along edges of $G$ provided that at any given time at most one pebble is traveling along an edge and each vertex of $G$ contains at most one pebble, has been studied in ~\cite{auletta} and~\cite{miller} from the algorithmic point of view.
+As an example of the relationship between reconfiguration problems and problems involving the determination of parameters of $F_k(G)$, let us consider the problem of determining $diam(F_k(G))$ the diameter of $F_k(G)$ and the pebble motion (PM) problem.
+We recall that the PM problem asks if an arrangement $A$ of $1< k < |G|$ distinct pebbles numbered $1,\ldots, k$ and placed on $k$ distinct vertices of $G$ can be transformed into another given arrangement $B$ by moving the pebbles along edges of $G$ provided that at any given time at most one pebble is traveling along an edge and each vertex of $G$ contains at most one pebble.
+The PM problem has been studied in ~\cite{auletta} and~\cite{miller} from the algorithmic point of view.
 Also, in such papers several applications of the PM problem have been mentioned, which include the management of memory in totally distributed computing systems and problems in robot motion planning.
-On the other hand, note that the PM problem is a variant of the problem of determining the diameter of $F_k(G)$ (the only difference is that in the PM problem, the pebbles or tokens are distiguishable).
+On the other hand, note that the PM problem is a variant of the problem of determining $diam(F_k(G))$ (the only difference is that in the PM problem, the pebbles or tokens are distiguishable).

 The $k$-token graphs also are a generalization of Johnson graphs: if $G$ is the complete graph of order $n$, then $F_k(G)$ is isomorphic to the Johnson graph $J(n,k)$.
 The Johnson graphs have been studied from several approaches, see for example~\cite{alavi,riyono,terwilliger}.
-In particular, the determination of the exact value of the independence number $\be(J(n,k))$ of the Johnson graph, as far as we know, remains open in its generality, albeit it has been widely studied~\cite{brou,brou2,etzion,Jo,mira}.
-Possibly, the last effort to determine $\be(J(n,k))$ was made by K. G. Mirajkar et al. in 2016~\cite{mira}.
-In such a work they presented an exact formula for $\be(J(n,k))$, which is unfortunately wrong: the independence number of $J(7, 3)$ is $7$ because it is equal to the distance-4 constant wight code $A(7, 4, 3)$~\cite{brou}, but the formula in ~\cite{mira} gives $6$.
+In particular, the determination of the exact value of the independence number $\alpha(J(n,k))$ of the Johnson graph, as far as we know, remains open in its generality, albeit it has been widely studied~\cite{brou,brou2,etzion,Jo,mira}.
+Possibly, the last effort to determine $\alpha(J(n,k))$ was made by K. G. Mirajkar et al. in 2016~\cite{mira}.
+In such a work they presented an exact formula for $\alpha(J(n,k))$, which is unfortunately wrong: the independence number of $J(7, 3)$ is $7$ because it is equal to the distance-4 constant weight code $A(7, 4, 3)$~\cite{brou}, but the formula in~\cite{mira} gives $6$.